Retirement Plans in Canada: Workplace & Personal Options, Tax Treatments, How to Maximize

 The OAS pension allows you to receive benefits even while you are still working.
 However, if your income exceeds a certain amount, you may need to repay part of your OAS pension.
 This repayment is known as the OAS recovery tax, also called a “clawback.”

-The recovery tax is an additional tax imposed on OAS recipients who report a net world income exceeding the income threshold set for that year.
-The recovery tax rate is 15% on any income above this threshold.
+The recovery tax is an additional tax for OAS recipients with total income from all sources exceeding the set limit for that year.
+The tax rate is 15% on any income over this limit.
+For the 2026 income year, the threshold is estimated at $95,323.

 Unlike the CPP and the QPP, working while receiving OAS does not lead to additional OAS benefits.
 Instead, a higher income from continued employment may result in a reduction of the OAS payments you receive.
 To find the current income threshold, refer to the CRA’s OAS recovery tax webpage.